HuiyingZz/NDDPlus/NDD+.md

 # Skill priority

   All the Sneak + LMB abilities conflict with Rapid Fire on Titan Spear.
+You can disable its trigger in Yellow Tess u.

   Stats are counted at Legendary Rarity.

 ## DPS

-  Become worse and worse from up to down

-- **Radiant Blessing**: Effectively *156.36%.
-The 1st overall dps boost (conflict with Cloak of Shadows, which helps a lot in f2)

-- Advancing Shadows: Effectively *138.89%.
+  Become worse and worse from up to down in terms of DPS boost, in overall / 15 seconds (The Sorting Basis.
+It's the time limit to 1 phase f1 boss, Or 12 seconds if minus the time with blindness since you can't crit) / 5 seconds

 - Aeromancy: Effectively *124%.
-The 1st passive dps boost.
-F3 boss count towards Airborn requirement, in which is effectively *137.888%
+F3 boss count towards Airborn requirement, in which becomes effectively *137.888%

-- Brutalize: Effectively *121%.
+- Brutalize: Effectively *121%

 - Dark Combos: The procceding of Vuln effect very inconsitant during my gameplay.
 So the number is only for myself.
 Effectively *118% ~ *122.5% (from 3 out of 5 to 3 out of 4).

-- Dethroner: Effectively *120%.
+- Dethroner: Effectively *120%

-- Deadly Strike: Effectively *117.5%.
+- Deadly Strike: Effectively *117.5%

+- Radiant Blessing: Effectively *110.91% / 116% / 124%.
+Conflict with Cloak of Shadows.

+- Advancing Shadows: Effectively *111.11% / 113.33% / 140%

-- Chaos Dagger: Effectively *113.64%.
+- Chaos Dagger: Effectively *109.09% / 113.33% / 140%

-- **Cloak of Shadows**: Stealth makes f2 boss de-aggro from you.
+- **Cloak of Shadows**: Effectively *105.33% / 105.33% / 116% .Stealth makes f2 boss de-aggro from you.
 Weaken helps tanking f2 boss.
-Effectively *112%.

 (Lighting bottle is not in the list due to it takes hotbar.
 Effectively *120%.)

 (These are only stats on paper.
 Things like you killed boss before the skill goes off Cooldown happens.
 Only take a salt of them.)

-## Burst

-  Become worse and worse from up to down

-- **Chaos Dagger**: Effectively *300%.

-- **Cloak of Shadows**: Effectively *180%.

-- Advancing Shadows: Effectively *140%.

-- Aeromancy: Effectively *124%.
-Effectively *137.888% for f3 boss.

-- Dark Combos: Effectively *130%.

-- Radiant Blessing: Effectively *124%.

-- Brutalize: Effectively *121%.

-- Dethroner: Effectively *120%.

-- Deadly Strike: Effectively *117.5%.

-(Lighting bottle is not in the list due to it takes hotbar.
-Effectively *120%.)

 ## Tank